ferrous-systems/why-rust/src/what-is-rust.md

 * Well you can use C
 * And C is kinda risky...
 * But processes have been developed to manage that risk
-* And tools have been pre-qualified so you can rely on them doing what they say they are going to do
+* And C toolchains have been *qualified* so you can rely on them doing what they say they are going to do
+    * If you hold them the right way

 ## Language Specifications